 Repeat the process until you have a total of five identically folded dollar bills.
 These individual petals will be connected to form your money origami kusudama flower.Continue to 5 of 7 below.

 Join the Petals

-To join the individual petals together, I simply paper clipped the sides together.
-I used five petals to form a flower, even though traditional origami kusudama flowers are made with either five or six petals.
-With five petals made from one dollar bills, this makes it easier to count how much money is in the gift.
+To join the individual petals together, simply paper clip the sides together.
+Use five petals to form a flower, even though traditional origami kusudama flowers are made with either five or six petals.
+With five petals made from dollar bills, this makes it easier to count how much money is in the gift.
 Feel free to experiment with the number of petals in your flower until you achieve the desired result, however.